Ngarimu St was named on 20 July, 1961, after Victoria Cross (VC) Winner Te Moananui-a-Kiwa Ngārimu.

 He served in the 28th Māori Battalion during World War II, and was initially chosen for intelligence duties.
 He later became a second lieutenant and a platoon leader in the Battalion’s C Company.

-He was posthumously awarded the Victoria Cross for his courage and leadership during that battle for Point 209 and buried in Tunisia.
-A few weeks before he was killed he had written to his parents that he had dreamed of his great grandmother Hana Maraea.
+Killed in action and buried in Tunisia, he was posthumously awarded the Victoria Cross for his courage and leadership during the battle for Point 209.
+(Citation below) A few weeks before he was killed he had written to his parents that he had dreamed of his great grandmother Hana Maraea.
 She was beckoning to him in the dream.

-His VC was presented to his parents by the governor general, Sir Cyril Newall, at a hui at Ruatoria on 6 October 1943 attended by government leaders, diplomatic representatives and 7,000 Maori.
+His VC was presented to his parents by Governor General Sir Cyril Newall, at a hui at Ruatoria on 6 October 1943 attended by government leaders, diplomatic representatives and 7000 Maori.
 The occasion was recorded by the National Film Unit and the films shown to Māori Battalion soldiers in Italy.
 His grandmother, Makere Ngarimu, died the night his Victoria Cross was presented.

 “During the attack at Tebaga Gap in Tunisia on 26 March 1943, Second Lieutenant Ngārimu commanded a platoon.
 He was first to reach the crest of the hill and himself destroyed two enemy machine-gun posts.